deepjyotiseal/AnimeK-Companion/README.md

    - Create a Firebase project and enable Authentication.
    - Update the `src/config/firebase.ts` file with your Firebase configuration.

+5. Configure environment variables:
+   - The app uses a `.env` file for configuration.
+   - Make sure the following variables are set:
+     ```
+     # For local development (use your computer's IP address for mobile devices)
+     EXPO_PUBLIC_LOCAL_API_URL=http://10.0.2.2:3000

+     # For production or when local server is unavailable
+     EXPO_PUBLIC_REMOTE_API_URL=https://your-production-server.com
+     ```

-5. Start the development server:
+6. Start the development server:
    ```
    npm start
    ```